Code-Institute-Submissions/milestone-project-119/testing.md

 * It tested for the responsiveness of the site across multiple screen resolutions.
     * It revealed an issue with the navbar.
-When the screen resolution was smaller, and the hamburger icon took over for the navbar, once it was then clicked the text was not very clear, so a media query was added to set a background colour of the dropdown menu.
+When the screen resolution was smaller, and the hamburger icon took over for the navbar, once it was then clicked the text was not very clear.
+I added a media query to set a background colour of the dropdown menu to make it legible.
-    * When scrolling the screen, the back to top button appeared, but it appeared that when the bottom of the screen was reached, the back to top button sat over the footer and social icons, making the last icon impossible to click.
+    * When scrolling the screen, the back to top button appeared.
+However, when you arrived at the bottom of the screen, the button sat over the footer and social icons, making the last icon impossible to click.
 Media queries were added to change the size and positioning of the button.
     * The socail link icons also had media queries added once tested, to control and ensure the size and placement on different screen sizes.
     * The Bootstrap grid system was updated and implemented more often to control how the columns responded.
     * When opening the site through the link of the deployed webiste from Github, the console produced and error regarding the favicon.
 A link tag was added into the head of all pages which resolved this issue.
-    * After placing console.log though the code whilst testing, one main issue I discovered was it was saying how the selectedLocations was undefined, and this didn't make sense due to the map was working correctly pulling locations from the arrays they were meant to, by using a loop containing the selectedLocations.
-I discovered that the solution was a simple one, the inncorrect positioning of a bracket.
+    * After placing console.log though the code whilst testing, one main issue I discovered was it was saying how the selected locations were undefined.
+    This didn't make sense as the map was working correctly in that it was pulling the locations from the arrays it was meant to (using a loop containing the selectedLocations).
+I discovered that the solution was a simple one: the inncorrect positioning of a bracket.
 The if statement needed to contain all the code relating to markers.

 * Debugging
     * Highlighted incorrect use of styling and/or Bootstrap.
-    * The social icons wrapping together, and navbar links being not very visible, and the back to top button overlaying the social icons.
+    * The social icons wrapping together; the navbar links being unclear; and the back-to-top button overlaying the social icons.
 All of these issues were addressed using media queires to alter sizes, positioning and background colour across the various screen sizes.
-    * Console.log was used and placed amoungst the code to debug any issues
+    * Console.log was used and placed amoungst the code to debug any issues.

 ## Site Testing